mikeyCos/shopping-cart/README.md

   - [x] Only show bottom button if user is above the bottom.
   - [ ] Changing the window size should impact whether or not the buttons are visible.
 - [x] Create a quick actions component.
-  - [ ] Add item/product button will only add one respective item/product into the cart.
+  - [x] Add item/product button will only add one respective item/product into the cart.
+  - [ ] Wishlist and/or favorite button will add item/product into a wishlist or favorites.
+- [ ] Checkout page.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>